AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/adv-calc-columns.md

 Not to worry - just because it isn't listed here does not mean it is not possible.
 Our team of Data Warehouse Analysts has you covered.

-To define a new calculated column, [submit a support ticket](../../getting-started/support.md) with details on exactly what you'd like to build.
+To define a new calculated column, [submit a support ticket](../../getting-started/support.md) with details on exactly what you would like to build.

 ## Related documentation